-The Bright Ideas Fund will be opening for new applications on Wednesday 26 February.
 The fund offers tailored support and grants of up to £15,000 to community groups, associations and organisations across England who have a great idea for a community business and want to develop it further but need some support.

 Over three years, the fund will give community groups the early stage finance they need to carry out consultations with local people to develop their community business idea and will also give them the support and tools to start setting it up.
 The programme is funded by Power to Change and delivered by Locality in partnership with Co-operatives UK, the Plunkett Foundation and Groundwork UK.